Zylann/SnowfeetEngine/README.md

 - Optionally, an IDE
 - Optionally, Git

-That's all, the project then should work out of the box.
+That's all, the project should work out of the box.

 The premake build system is used to generate IDE solutions or makefiles.
 I choosed it because I know it better than Cmake, it is very small,